Complexity of gradient projection method for optimal routing in data networks

 - View All

-In this paper, we derive a time-complexity bound for the gradient projection method for optimal routing in data networks.
-This result shows that the gradient projection algorithm of the Goldstein-Levitin-Poljak type formulated by Bertsekas converges to within ε in relative accuracy in O(ε-2hminNmax) number of iterations, where Nmax is the number of paths sharing the maximally shared link, and hmin is the diameter of the network.
-Based on this complexity result, we also show that the one-source-at-a-time update policy has a complexity bound which is O(n) times smaller than that of the all-at-a-time update policy, where n is the number of nodes in the network.
-The result of this paper argues for constructing networks with low diameter for the purpose of reducing complexity of the network control algorithms.
-The result also implies that parallelizing the optimal routing algorithm over the network nodes is beneficial.
+Derives a time complexity bound for the gradient projection method for optimal routing in data networks.
+This result shows that the gradient projection algorithm of the Goldstein-Levitin-Poljak type formulated by Bertsekas (1982) converges to within s in relative accuracy in O (ε 2h min-N maxL) iterations, where N maxL is the number of paths sharing the maximally shared link, and h min is the diameter of the network.
+Based on this complexity result, the authors also show that the one-source-at-a-time update policy has a complexity bound which is O(n) times smaller than that of the all-at-a-time update policy [Bertsekas, 1982], where n is the number of nodes in the network.
+The result of the paper argues for constructing networks with low diameter for the purpose of reducing the complexity of the network control algorithms.
+The result also implies that parallelizing the optimal rotating algorithm over the network nodes is beneficial © Copyright 2009 IEEE - All Rights Reserved.

 author list (cited authors)